amoncaldas/WPP/README.md

 See more about it in the [Dashboard app readme](webapp/README.md)

-## FAM plugins ##
+## Wpp plugins ##

 Some custom plugins were created and added to wordpress to achieve the desired functionalities.
 They are:

-1. `fam-oauth` - take the requests related to social/oauth authentication.
-It adds custom endpoints to the wp json rest apis that are used by the dash board app to allow user authentication with third party services, like GitHub.
-See the [web app authentication/authorization](webapp/README.md#authentication-and-authorization) and [fam-oauth plugin source](wordpress/wp-content/plugins/fam-oauth/readme.md) for more details.
-1. `fam` - This plugin is custom fam solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.
+1. `wp-web-app` - This plugin is custom wpp solution and is intended to contain customizations to WordPress hooks/events, custom rest-api endpoints as well as customize third parties plugins that are supposed to be installed.
-    - It registers custom wp api end-points related to user registration and custom fam data regarding the business logic, like sectors and usernames available (in `wp-api` folder).
+    - It registers custom wp api end-points related to user registration and custom wpp data regarding the business logic, like sectors and usernames available (in `wp-api` folder).
 The **dashboard app uses these endpoints** to communicate with the back-end during user registration and profile update.
     - It also register custom actions for wordpress rest_api_init  to customize the response and return custom user data as well as custom error messages when the user api is called.
 In addition it also adds a filter to the jwt_auth_token_before_dispatch event thrown by the `jwt-authentication-for-wp-rest-api` plugin (in includes/users.php).

 ## Customization and updates ##